nodejs/TSC/WORKING_GROUPS.md

   * other projects maintained by the Node.js Foundation technical group
 * Work with the Node Security Platform to bring community vulnerability data into the foundation as a shared asset.
-* Set up processes and procedures and follow these to ensure the vulnerability data is updated in an efficient and timely manner.
+* Ensure the vulnerability data is updated in an efficient and timely manner.
 For example, ensuring there are well-documented processes for reporting vulnerabilities in community modules.
-* Work to set a high standard for the Node.js project.
-Possibly efforts could include penetration testing, security reviews, review guidelines, coding standards, etc.
 * Review and recommend processes for handling of security reports (but not the actual administration of security reports, which are reviewed by a group of people directly delegated to by the TSC).